danielfett/draft-dpop/main.md

-XXS vulnerabilities also allow an attacker to execute code in the context of the browser-based client application and maliciously use a token indirectly through the the client.
+XXS vulnerabilities also allow an attacker to execute code in the context of the browser-based client application and maliciously use a token indirectly through the client.
 That execution context has access to utilize the signing key and thus can produce DPoP proofs to use in conjunction with the token.
 At this application layer there is most likely no feasible defense against this threat except generally preventing XSS, therefore it is considered